-As the end of January approaches, it is important for all the employers to prepare and issue 1099s to the recipients, and file them to IRS responsibly without any delay.
+As 2019 has already started, it is important for all the employers to prepare and issue 1099s to the recipients, and file them to IRS responsibly without any delay.

-It’s important for the employers to prepare and file the appropriate 1099s to the IRS before deadline otherwise heavy penalties for late submissions or wrong information will be imposed.
-The following table will help you to remember all the dates for sending tax forms to the contractors and for paper filing or e-filing them with the IRS.
+It’s important for the employers to prepare and file the appropriate 1099s to the IRS before the deadline otherwise heavy penalties for late submissions or wrong information will be imposed.
+The following table will help you to remember all the 1099 due dates for 2019 for sending tax forms to the contractors and for paper filing or e-filing them with the IRS.

 Penalties for Late Filing